Future of Housing

 The last decade for housing has been a challenging period in many parts of the world and the situation is predicted to be the same over the next decade as well.
-Although, there are a number of schemes have been taken into consideration in order to ease the stress of ever increasing house ownership and house prices.
-Architects are now looking to take on a new role in housing by introducing new schemes specially designed for the future of the housing industry to grow at a steady rate.
+Although, there are a number of schemes have been taken into consideration in order to ease the stress of ever-increasing house ownership and house prices.
+Architects are now looking to take on a new role in housing by introducing new schemes specially designed for the future of housing industry to grow at a steady rate.

-Up till the next four decades, the multi-purpose spaces and smart sustainable technology are likely to become the standard for future of the housing industry.
+Up till the next four decades, the multi-purpose spaces and smart sustainable technology are likely to become the standard for the future of housing industry.
 Technology like mirror smart screens and driverless cars are expected to be commonplace within the next twenty years.
 However, as the population is growing tremendously, it will be interesting to see whether there are any additional steps taken by the government of both developed and developing economies.

 Listed below are some innovative approaches that can be expected towards the future of housing.

 Just imagine, if a brand new home is built in only 48 to 72 hours for around $15,000.
 Hard to believe, but it is actually possible.
 An American firm, Apis Cor.
 Apis Cor is the first company to successfully develop a house by using 3D printing mobile technology.
 It took around 28 hours to complete the construction activity, which includes interior as well.
 It was a 450 square feet open-plan studio-style home.

 The future of housing might seem to be including SAM, which is a robot that lays bricks for the groundwork by executing a robotic construction.
 SAM can work six times faster than men as it is specially designed to operate collaboratively with a mason.
 Already trialed in the US, it is expected that SAM will be very soon introduced in the UK.

 When compared with WW2 homes, the modern flat-pack homes are now much better designed.
 A German-based manufacturer Huf Haus is now pushing the introduction of property styled with shipping containers.